macint0/Grism/README.md

 ### Run the MCP server

 The MCP server runs as a stdio process launched by Claude Code — you don't start it manually.
-Just add the config above and restart Claude Code.
+Add the config above and restart Claude Code.

 ## License